Our Accreditation Journey

 Introduction to Accreditation

 Radius Child and Youth Services is committed to providing quality services to our clients.
 Participation in the accreditation process is a key action by which we measure our clinical and operational performance against established Children’s Mental Health standards.
 It enables us to identify opportunities to improve client care and services in a way that is transparent and holds us accountable to our communities.
 Accreditation Canada’s accreditation program – developed over 55 years – has a high degree of recognition in the social services community.
-In October 2018, Radius commenced its journey of pursuing the Accreditation Primer Award.

 What is Accreditation?

 Accreditation is an ongoing process of assessing social services organizations against standards of excellence to identify what is being done well and what needs to be improved.
+Accreditation Canada’s evidence-informed standards are developed by an independent affiliated organization called the Health Standards Organization and, designed in partnership with clinicians, policy makers, clients and families.

 What is the Value of Accreditation?

 Accreditation helps organizations improve quality and safety by shining a light on processes that work well, and those that need more attention.
 The result?
 Reduced risk and higher quality client services.
-Accreditation creates stronger teams by improving communication and collaboration, and promoting learning around Leading Practices.
+Accreditation creates stronger teams by improving communication and collaboration and promoting learning around Leading Practices.
 The result?
 More effective teams and better outcomes.
 Accreditation demonstrates our commitment to quality, safety, and accountability.

 Who is Radius Pursuing Accreditation With?